sandeepsa1/dsa/README.md

 ### 17-kahns-algorithm
 Kahn's algorithm is used for topological sorting of a directed acyclic graph (DAG).
 It works by repeatedly removing nodes with no incoming edges and appending them to the topological order.

+### 18-hungarian-algorithm
+The Hungarian algorithm, also known as the Kuhn-Munkres algorithm, is used for solving the assignment problem, which involves finding the optimal way to assign n tasks that involves a cost(weight), to n agents such that the total cost is minimized.